MobileNetLearn/lazy-server-init/README.md

 ## lazy-server-init

-Quickly initialize a new Debian server for a private use with SSH, Unbound, OpenVPN and some basic security.
+Quickly set up SSH, Unbound, OpenVPN and some basic security on a fresh Debian 7/8 server.
-Tested on Debian 8 (Jessie)(64 bits).
+Only tested with Debian 7 (Wheezy) (64 bits) & Debian 8 (Jessie) (64 bits).

 ## Installation